data-douser/codeql-sap-js/javascript/frameworks/ui5/src/UI5PathInjection/UI5PathInjection.md

   });
 ```

-Even if the server which updates the OData V2 model is in a trusted domain such as within the organization, the server may still contain a tainted information if the UI5 application in question is already vulnerable to some other vulnerabilities, say XSS.
-This may lead to the attacker being able to save a file in the victim's local filesystem with the given filename which might be used for further attacks.
+Even if the server which updates the OData V2 model is in a trusted domain such as within the organization, the server may still contain tainted information if the UI5 application in question is vulnerable to other security attacks, say XSS.
+This may allow an attacker to save a file in the victim's local filesystem.

 ## References